fpjunqueira/trip-planner-react-native-lab/README.md

 **Config Android SDK On Ubuntu**

-* Download and run Android Studio, it'll do the initial configs of Android SDK
+* Download and run Android Studio, this will start the initial settings of Android SDK

 https://developer.android.com/studio/